 Episodic memory defines who we are, and its loss is one of the cruellest consequences of dementia.
-Episodic memory records our personal, daily-life experiences, which are characterised by a rich set of multisensory features, ordered in a spatiotemporal context.
+Episodic memory records our personal, daily-life experiences, which are characterized by a rich set of multisensory features, ordered in a spatiotemporal context.
 We need to understand how the human brain combines multisensory information from higher sensory areas to compose episodic scenes that can be encoded in memory, and how low-dimensional cues can result in the recall of high-dimensional memories that we can re-experience so vividly.
 To achieve key advances on this topic, we will conduct a coordinated series of experiments to identify the precise neuronal mechanisms behind episodic memory, to validate them by implementing them in computational models and robotic systems, and begin to test how they fail in old age and dementia.

 David Marr's well-established but unproven (1971) computational framework suggests that the hippocampus binds together the multimodal features of an event so that they can be retrieved via pattern completion, leading to their reinstatement in neocortex.
 We aim to identify the specific neural mechanisms behind pattern completion and reinstatement of multisensory information.
 Research in humans will combine novel behavioural experiments with functional and molecular brain imaging (fMRI at 7T and simultaneous PET-fMRI) to investigate the role of distributed brain activity, inter-regional interactions and neuromodulation in pattern completion and multisensory reinstatement.
 At connected but finer scales, experiments in rodent models will reveal the detailed neuronal mechanisms underlying pattern completion in hippocampus and the representation of multisensory information across multiple cortical areas, using multi-electrode, virtual reality and optogenetic techniques.
 These data will be integrated in a computational model using multimodal attractor dynamics to explain the neural basis of human episodic memory and to extract the core principles for implementing episodic memory in artificial devices.
-The computational model will be tested using two types of robot functioning in real-world tasks, including a mobile visual-tactile rodent-like robot, and a humanoid (iCub) engaged in human-robot interaction.
+The computational model will be tested using two types of robot functioning in real-world tasks, including a mobile visual-tactile rodent-like robot, and a humanoid (iCub) engaged in humanrobot interaction.
 Our long-term vision is to develop a comprehensive, empirically buttressed computational model of how the brain synthesizes and recalls multisensory episodes, a key aspect of human cognition, and how these processes break down in old age and dementia, one of the key clinical challenges of our time.

-Experimental and computational exploration of consciousness mechanisms and methods in mice and humans
+Experimental and computational exploration of consciousness mechanisms and methods in mice and humans biology", with wide-ranging theoretical and clinical implications.

-Insight into the nature of consciousness is central to understanding the human brain, and is widely regarded as one of the deepest unsolved problems in science.
-It has been called "the ultimate intellectual challenge of this new millennium" and "the major unsolved problem in biology", with wide-ranging theoretical and clinical implications.
 The subjective nature of consciousness has strongly impeded its scientific investigation and is causing severe clinical and ethical problems regarding patients with disorders of consciousness (DOC) following brain injury.
 Also during surgical anaesthesia, reliable methods for assessing consciousness are needed, since patients occasionally regain consciousness without this being detected (1-2 cases per 1,000 operations).
 Recently however, novel methods and theoretical advances have yielded remarkable results, and opened up the field for scientific and clinical progress.